tpascarella/sr50/docs/investing/financial-capital.md

 ## Pinch Your Pennies

-If you have zero capital to invest, the only way to *acquire* capital is to save your pennies as often as possible.
-You can do this by spending less, earning more or both.
+The only way to *acquire* capital is to either spend less or earn more. **You save your pennies to build up capital, which you then use to invest towards early financial freedom.**

+A consequence of a single digit Savings Rate is that it takes forever to build up a significant amount of capital.
+Any life changing investment will require capital to do it!

 <iframe width="600" height="333" src="https://www.youtube.com/embed/TFD0UtfI960" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>